 Scott S. Lee

-Scott has completed three years of medical school and is currently a fifth-year student in the PhD Program in Health Policy and Management.
-His work is supported by the Paul and Daisy Soros Fellowship for New Americans, the Weiss Family Program Fund, the United States Agency for International Development, the Abdul Latif Jameel Poverty Action Lab, the UBS Optimus Foundation, the Massachusetts General Hospital Center for Global Health, and the International Growth Center.
+Scott's work is supported by the Paul and Daisy Soros Fellowship for New Americans, the Weiss Family Program Fund, Grand Challenges Canada, the United States Agency for International Development, the Abdul Latif Jameel Poverty Action Lab, the UBS Optimus Foundation, the Massachusetts General Hospital Center for Global Health, and the International Growth Center.

 Do-gooders and Go-getters: Career Incentives, Selection, and Performance in Public Service Delivery